-This module is designed to build a student’s skills in strategic decision-making, in terms of assessment, information and resources, conceptualisation of strategies, implementation, and monitoring of the results.
-Students will be asked to perform research based on complex information and constructs, analyse real life business situations challenging the status quo, and reflect on their own practice.
+This module is designed to build your skills in strategic decision-making, in terms of assessment, information and resources, conceptualisation of strategies, implementation, and monitoring of the results.
+You will be asked to perform research based on complex information and constructs, analyse real-life business situations challenging the status quo, and reflect on your own practice.

 Leading Across Organisational Networks

 This module focuses on knowledge and strategies for developing, and leading, collaborative networks.
-It also examines how to build collaborative relationships across multiple and diverse stakeholders, both within their own organisation and across external political environments.
+It also examines how to build collaborative relationships across multiple and diverse stakeholders, both within organisations and across external political environments.

-In order to develop skills to lead beyond the student’s own area of control and authority, there will be opportunities to develop influencing, negotiation and advocacy skills.
+In order to develop skills to lead beyond your own area of control and authority, there will be opportunities to develop influencing, negotiation and advocacy skills.
 This can help to build reputation and promote effective collaboration and ways of dealing with conflict.

 Marketing and Stakeholder Engagement

-This module aims to equip students with a critical appreciation of how organisations can enhance competitiveness through stakeholder engagement.
-It introduces marketing management to students from diverse academic and professional backgrounds.
+This module aims to equip you with a critical appreciation of how organisations can enhance competitiveness through stakeholder engagement.
+It introduces marketing management from diverse academic and professional backgrounds.
 It emphasises the need for a critical and analytical perspective and assumes no previous knowledge of the subject.

 Marketing within a global environment is explored, alongside a consideration of how the impact of environmental trends and customer demands shape companies’ marketing strategies.